Collective euphoria (Image courtesy : Dreamdis)

 Greta Zimmer’s joy was sobered by her past – she had landed in America as a Jewish refugee who escaped Austria in the nick of time in 1938, leaving her parents behind.
 As of that euphoric day in the photo, she hadn’t heard from them and presumed they didn’t survive.
-Nevertheless she took off and for an hour, simply wandered aimlessly west toward Time Square, which was – as it is even now – the go to place for spontaneous celebrations.

 At the very moment when Greta Zimmer was wandering into Time Square, 21-year old US Navy Ensign, George Mendosa was inside a cinema with his date, Rita, watching a war movie with Robert Mitchum in it.
 All of a sudden the show was halted and the lights came on and over the theater’s PA system came the announcement that the war had ended.
 Those inside the theater, George and Rita included, sprang up and rushed out into the street.